Fish-forestry interaction research

 - Evaluate the effects of logging on water quality in the interior region

-- Evaluate the effects of logging on fish populations & habitat in the interior region
+- Evaluate the effects of logging on fish populations and habitat in the interior region

 - Compare the effects to the results of coastal fish-forestry projects